opringle/nlp-fine-tune/README.md

 ## Notes

+- With 8 V100 GPUS I can train on 72 examples per second (30 minutes per epoch on AG News 120k training set)
+- With multi node multi GPU training, I can train a little faster but I'm still severly limited by GPU memory
+- Training on V3 TPUs will allow for much larger batch sizes and throughput

 The application downloads the model before running.
 This makes it very slow.

-Instead it could be much faster download the model in the docker container.
-Then when the container is installed the application can start immediately.
-Alternatively I could upload the model to GCS...

 You can trigger a cloud build from a push to a specific branch of your repo.
 This means when you update master your infrastructure automatically updates without you doing anything.